Tuesday Debut – Presenting Ann Magee!

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-SUSANNA: Thank you so much for taking the time to participate in this series and paying it forward to other writers, Hope!
-We so appreciate your time and expertise!
-I know I speak for everyone when I wish you the best with this and future titles!
+SUSANNA: Thank you so much for taking the time to participate in this series and paying it forward to other writers, Julie!
+We are so grateful to have gotten the opportunity to learn from you today, and wish you all the best with LOUIS, I’M A HARE, and all future titles!!!

-Readers, if you have questions for Hope, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Julie, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)